catkeeper1/msdemo-documents/src/main/resources/markdown/how_to_write_doc/how_to_write_doc.md

 [TOC]

 ##Create An Document
-The first step for creating an document is creating a folder for this document.
-The name of this folder should reflect the subject of the document.
-The name of this folder should match regular expression `^[a-z|A-Z|0-9|_]*$`.
+The first step for creating an document is creating a folder for this document under `src/main/resources/markdown` or its sub folder.
+The name of this folder should reflect the subject of the document and match regular expression `^[a-z|A-Z|0-9|_]*$`.
 For example, the folder name for this document is "how_to_write_doc".
 This folder should include all material for this document.
 Such as, markdown files, CSS files and images.